 A. To work as a Surgical Technologist, certification is required.
 The student must pass the Certified Surgical Technologist (CST), offered through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

-Step 1: Apply to MDC.
+A. Step 1: Apply to MDC.
 If you have never taken classes at MDC, or haven't taken classes in more than an academic year, please complete a Miami Dade College application.

 Step 2: Send transcripts from your high school and previously attended colleges/ universities as applicable